 Customer Privacy API

-The GDPR/CCPA/LGPD application you will use needs to be connected with this API in order all the above options to work properly.
+The GDPR/CCPA/LGPD application you will use needs to be connected with this API in order for all the above options to work properly.

 A GDPR/CCPA/LGPD application should use the Customer Privacy API to check if customers have consented to be tracked and if merchants have decided to disallow the sale of visitor data.
 Their implementation must include a loading pattern to ensure that the API is available.
 For visitor tracking consent, the app should provide a mechanism for listening to consent collection events that can fire asynchronously on the page, to ensure that the app doesn’t miss any tracking opportunities.